-- 1. Official transcript showing: - An earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - Completion of an Introduction to Social Work course, with a minimum grade of C. [can be completed concurrently with a Conditional Admission to the MSW program]. - Completion of a statistics course within the last 3 years, with a minimum grade of C. [can be completed concurrently (with permission) with a Conditional Admission to the MSW program] - NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services) within the last five years. - o GPA - A cumulative grade point average (GPA) of 3.0 for the last 60 credits earned. - If applying for advanced standing: a cumulative grade point average of 3.2 for the last 60 credits earned. - Upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
-Examples of the evidence that could be included in the request include the following: - Successful completion of graduate course work - Strong GRE scores - Strong writing skills - Strong work history in human services (multiple years, with references).
+- 1. official transcript showing: - an earned bachelor degree from a college or university accredited by a recognized regional accrediting association with the following: - completion of an Introduction to Social Work course, with a minimum grade of C. [can be completed concurrently with a Conditional Admission to the MSW program]; and - completion of a statistics course within the last 3 years, with a minimum grade of C. [can be completed concurrently (with permission) with a Conditional Admission to the MSW program] - NOTE: Admission to the advanced standing program requires a bachelor of social work degree from a CSWE-accredited institution (or from a college/university recognized through CSWE's International Social Work Degree Recognition and Evaluation Services) within the last five years. - o GPA - a cumulative grade point average (GPA) of 3.0 for the last 60 credits earned; - if applying for advanced standing: a cumulative grade point average of 3.2 for the last 60 credits earned; and/or

-- 2. A completed application packet, submitted electronically, that includes the following: - A completed application form; - A typed, personal statement, 3-4 pages, addressing - Ability to use distance learning technology and preferred learning style; - Motivations for applying to an MSW program and career goals; - Examples of how the student's personal values are congruent with the values of professional social work; - An example of when the student sought supervision or consultation to resolve a difficult situation; - How the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - Application to the advanced standing program requires a copy of the applicant's final field evaluation OR a written recommendation from the Director of Field Education or the agency field instructor. - 3.
+- upon written request, applicants with a marginally low GPA may be considered if they address remediation of the reason(s) for the low GPA and their ability to successfully manage the demands of a rigorous graduate program, including a field placement of at least two days a week.
+Examples of the evidence that could be included in the request include the following: - successful completion of graduate course work; - strong GRE scores; - strong writing skills; and - strong work history in human services (multiple years, with references). - 2.
+A completed application packet, submitted electronically, that includes the following: - \circ a completed application form; - a typed, personal statement, 3-4 pages, addressing - ability to use distance learning technology and preferred learning style; - motivations for applying to an MSW program and career goals; - examples of how the student's personal values are congruent with the values of professional social work; - an example of when the student sought supervision or consultation to resolve a difficult situation; and - how the student intends to manage time in this rigorous program, which includes field practicum at least 2 days a week. - Application to the advanced standing program requires a copy of the applicant's final field evaluation OR a written recommendation from the Director of Field Education or the agency field instructor. - 3.
 Students for whom English is a second language must meet the minimum acceptable score for the Test of English as a Foreign Language (TOEFL) - 550 on the paper-based TOEFL, or - \circ 79 on the iBT TOEFL